polistern/pboted_docs/docs/docs/user-guide/configuration.md

 !!! note "Note"

-    default value of option will be shown in braces
+    Default value of option will be shown in braces

 Run `pboted --help` to show builtin help message.